Hillwood College: Origin and history

 Hillwood College Kandy was founded in 1890 by Elizabeth Bellerby as a result of an appeal made by Rev. Ireland Jones and Rev. Garret to the Church of England Zenana Missionary Society (CEZMS) to open a school to benefit the Kandyan girls.

 Bellerby along with Ethel Jones arrived in Sri Lanka in 1889 to fulfil the request of the CEZMS.
 Upon arrival she went to the Christian Mission School, Kotte to learn Sinhalese which might have made it easier for her to converse with the local population.
 She made her way to Kandy, bought over Hillwood bungalow, and with seven students, set up the school on May 15, 1890.

-In the beginning, there were only seven pupils and in those times there was a prejudice common among people of "not educating girls", but she convinced the parents, saying that ”If you educate a son, you educate an individual but if you educate a daughter you educate an entire family”.
+In the beginning, there were only those seven pupils and at the time there was a prejudice common among people of "not educating girls", but she convinced the parents, saying that ”If you educate a son, you educate an individual but if you educate a daughter you educate an entire family”.
 With these remarks, the vision of the Kandyan people about educating girls changed vastly.
 After founding the college, Bellerby served as the founding principal for almost 21 years.

 Lena Augusta Chapman served an apprenticeship as assistant to Bellerby for ten years until Bellerby returned to England in 1911.
-This training probably allowed her to understand the workings and particular challenges of the situation before she took on the responsibility of leading the school when she took over the reins in 1913.
+This training probably allowed her to understand the workings and particular challenges of the situation before she took on the responsibility of leading the school when she took over its reins in 1913.
 Chapman took her first controversial step with the school by admitting non-Kandyan day-scholars to Hillwood.
-Though aristocratic parents were not happy, the young Principal stood her ground, and the change was slowly but surely accepted.
+Though aristocratic parents were not happy, the young principal stood her ground, and the change was gradually accepted.